Risk management

 Our Enterprise Risk Management (ERM) Department oversees the Group’s integrated business risk management process.
 The ERM activities focus on the definition, maintenance and evolution of a homogeneous, transversal model for assessing the risks, assign risk priority, ensuring consolidation of the mitigation actions and developing a reporting system.

 The ERM model establishes an integrated, cross- cutting and dynamic risk assessment that enhances the management systems already existing in the individual business processes.
-Each risk is assessed using a specific assessment scale that sets out the thresholds of relevance for the Group and attributes a rating to each risk, thereby making it easier to prioritise them.
+Each risk is described and assessed using a specific scoring scales in terms of likelihood and magnitude of potential impact that sets out the thresholds of relevance for the Group and enable to attribute a “rating” to each risk, thereby ensuring risk prioritization.

 For all risks, the risk ownerships are identified.
 Management strategies are defined and drilled down into specific actions for dealing with the risk and establishing the relative implementation time.